sambergo/badugi/README.md

 ```
 rm swap.pickle bet.pickle
-./train_ai.py
+./train_ai.py init / bet / swap
 ```

 "Swapping cards" and "betting" -skills evolve separately.
-Initialize swapping cards capability without betting rounds first by running `init_ai`.
-Then AI can evolve further by running `train_bet` and `train_swap`.
-Choose these by commenting others out in `train_ai.py`.
-Re-create AI in this repo by running `init_ai`, `train_bet` and `train_swap` in that order (Will take a while).
+Initialize swapping cards capability without betting rounds first by running `./train_ai.py init`.
+Then AI can evolve further by running `bet` and `swap`.
+Re-create AI in this repo by running `./train_ai.py init bet swap` (Will take a while).

 [NEAT-Python](https://neat-python.readthedocs.io/en/latest/) creates population of 50 units who play against each other for 100 hands.
-The best ones are used to breed the next generation of 50 units and this goes on for 40 generations.
+The best ones breed the next generation of 50 units and this goes on for 40 generations.

 Variables to vary in `train_ai.py`: